-When a small business owner tells me their SEO is bad, I NEED to know the answer.
+When a small business owner tells me their search engine optimisation (SEO) is bad, I NEED to know the answer.

-Now I like to pretend my boundaries are hella healthy and I defo don’t do excessive work for free – but when I get an email, DM or comment from someone who is totes struggling with their organic traffic, you can bet your butt that I will be running it through one of more of these SEO tools because I NEED AN ANSWER.
+Now, I like to pretend my boundaries are hella healthy and I defo don’t do excessive work for free – but when I get an email, Instagram direct message (DM) or comment from someone who is totes struggling with their organic traffic, you can bet your butt that I will be running it through one of more of these SEO checkers & tools because I NEED AN ANSWER.

 🚨 BIG ALERT.
 I will not be doing it after this blog, because now y’all are on to me 😅 🚨

 Anyways.
 It’s good practice to run your own website through my favourite SEO tools or their alternatives regularly.
 It’ll give you heaps of insight, and a list of simple actions to take to improve how highly and how often your small business appears in Google searches.

 Now here’s the caveat.
 These SEO tools are all simple robots following pieces of code that help us work out what we need to do to please a much more complex robot.

 When you are creating content and managing your small business’ website, ya gotsta please the real life humans who you want to be your customers.